-- After your computer has rebooted, wait for the WintoHDD to perform the necessary tasks.
+- Once your computer has rebooted, wait for WintoHDD to perform the necessary tasks.

 - Your computer will restart again.

-- During the Windows 11 installation process your computer may restart multiple times.
-Don’t interfere and wait for the process complete.
-Finally, you will see Windows 11 logo on your display screen.
+- During the Windows 11 installation process, your computer may restart multiple times.
+Don’t interfere and wait for the process to be completed.
+Finally, you will see the Windows 11 logo on your computer screen.